CVUA-RRW/FooDMe/docs/userguide/installation.md

 !!! note

+    The created conda environment can be reused in later runs by specifying the argument `--conda-prefix ~/conda-envs` when executing snakemake.
+This will save the environment creation time.

+!!! warning

     The `.tests` folder might be hidden on your file explorer.
 If you don´t see it, enable `view hidden file` in the options.

 Feel free to explore the files produced by this first run in the `.tests` folder.
-More details about the output and the use of snakemake will be given in the later sections of this guide.
+More details about the [output](results.md) and the [use of snakemake](run.md) will be given in the later sections of this guide.